Relative calm on border, day after intense Pak shelling

 Additional Deputy Commissioner of Jammu Arun Manhas said over 50 families were displaced due to yesterday’s intense Pakistani shelling in R S Pura, Bishnah and Arnia sectors of Jammu, and were provided shelter at different camps by the government.

-Schools within five kilometres from the International Border remained closed as a precautionary measure, he told PTI.
+Schools within five kilometres from the International Border remained closed as a precautionary measure, he said.

 He said though there was no report of firing since yesterday afternoon, several precautionary steps have been taken to avoid civilian casualties and the camps activated for the displaced persons have been provided all required facilities.